sriram-rao/basic-db/report/project3.md

      3. Update offsets in the current node.
      3. Erase this entry in the current node's directory.

-  *Reason for v.c:* While inserting records, I only ensure that the directory index is according to the B+ tree ordering but the record itself is added at the start of available free space.
+  *Reason for step **v.c**:* While inserting records, I only ensure that the directory index is according to the B+ tree ordering but the record itself is added at the start of available free space.
   Therefore, I need to check and correct all offsets while moving/editing a record in the index node.
   This makes the node split an expensive operation.
 The assumption is that node-split is rare after building the index.
   This is reasonable in many database systems: the insert operations are expected to be expensive.
-  But, this method could make the performance in an OLTP system slow
+  But this method could make the performance in an OLTP system (with regular inserts/updates) slow.

 - Rotation (if applicable): Node split logic does not involve rotation.
 Not applicable.